Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Theory vectors

-For the spectroscopic probe, the final non-linear recipe is based on the recently developed formalism of the \eft.
-See Paper 1 and \citet{Moretti24,IvaSimZal2020} for a detailed description of this model.
+For the spectroscopic probe, the final non-linear recipe is based on the recently developed formalism of the \eft; see Paper 1 and Euclid Preparation: Moretti et al. (in prep.), and \citet{IvaSimZal2020} for a detailed description of this model.
 This framework provides a state-of-the-art description of the clustering of biased tracers in redshift space, accounting for the non-linear evolution of the matter density field, galaxy bias, and \rsd.
-The complete model includes 11 free parameters per spectroscopic bin, including the linear bias $b^1_{{\rm G},\, i}$, local quadratic bias $b^2_{{\rm G},\, i}$, and non-local quadratic and cubic bias, $b_{{\rm G_2},\, i}$ and $\bGthree$ \citep{Moretti24}.
+The complete model includes 11 free parameters per spectroscopic bin, including the linear bias $b^1_{{\rm G},\, i}$, local quadratic bias $b^2_{{\rm G},\, i}$, and non-local quadratic and cubic bias, $b_{{\rm G_2},\, i}$ and $\bGthree$ (Euclid Preparation: Moretti et al., in prep.).
 The small-scale damping of the clustering signal caused by the \rsd smearing is modelled using a set of \eft counter-terms, which, at leading order, are limited to three extra parameters, $(c_0,\,c_2,\,c_4)$, each one scaling with a different power of $\mu$, \ the angle to the line of sight.
-These parameters are also meant to absorb the residual contribution from higher-order derivatives and velocity biases, as well as the breakdown of the perturbative approach at ultraviolet modes.
+These parameters are also meant to absorb the residual contribution from higher-order derivatives and velocity biases, as well as the breakdown of the perturbative approach {at} ultraviolet modes.
 Leading-order stochastic contributions are included in the \eft model via an extra parameter, $\alpha_{\rm P}^i$, quantifying deviations from the Poisson limit.
-At next-to-leading order, the model requires the inclusion of higher-order parameters: an extra counter-term $c_{\rm nlo}^i$, and two scale-dependent shot-noise parameters $\alpha_{\rm P,2}^i$ and $\alpha_{\rm P,3}^i$.\footnote{In the main analysis of this paper, we reduce the dimensionality of the parameter space by fixing certain parameters based on physically-motivated relations and/or values.
+At next-to-leading order, the model requires the {inclusion} of higher-order parameters: an extra counter-term $c_{\rm nlo}^i$, and two scale-dependent shot-noise parameters $\alpha_{\rm P,2}^i$ and $\alpha_{\rm P,3}^i$.\footnote{In the main analysis of this paper, we reduce the dimensionality of the parameter space by fixing certain parameters based on physically-motivated relations and/or values.
 Specifically, we constrain the non-local bias parameters using relations derived from the excursion-set formalism and the assumption of conserved tracer evolution (coevolution) as outlined in previous works \citep[see e.g.][]{Eggemeier:2021cam, PhysRevD.104.043531}.
 Additionally, we do not vary the parameters $c_{\rm nlo}^i$, $\alpha_{\rm P,2}^i$, and $\alpha_{\rm P,3}^i$, keeping them fixed at the fiducial values of the data vectors.
-The validity of these assumptions will be tested in a dedicated future study \citep{Moretti24}.} Finally, we include the impact of the purity of the redshift sample as an additional parameter, $f_{\rm out}^i$, which quantifies the fraction of outliers, e.g. interlopers, contaminating the main H$\alpha$ sample.
+The validity of these assumptions will be tested in a dedicated future study (Euclid Preparation: Moretti et al., in prep.).} Finally, we include the impact of the purity of the redshift sample as an additional parameter, $f_{\rm out}^i$, which quantifies the fraction of outliers, e.g. interlopers, contaminating the main H$\alpha$ sample.
 We assume that the \Euclid science purity requirement will be fulfilled with an accuracy of at least 1\%.